 Student progress toward meeting program requirements for both the master's level and doctoral programs is reviewed on an annual basis.
 Students who are admitted to the masters program are expected to complete all requirements within four years from the first semester of enrollment.
-Students who are admitted to the Ph.D. program with credit for a Bachelor's Degree only are expected to complete all requirements for the Ph.D. in five years from the first semester of enrollment.
-Students who are admitted to the Ph.D. program with credit for a previous Master's Degree in School Psychology are expected to complete all requirements for the Ph.D. in five years from the first semester of enrollment.
-Students who are admitted to the Ph.D. program with credit for a previous Master's Degree in School Psychology are expected to complete all requirements for the Ph.D. in four years from the first semester of enrollment.
+Students who are admitted to the Ph.D. program with credit for a Bachelor's Degree only can complete all requirements for the Ph.D. in five years from the first semester of enrollment.
+Students who are admitted to the Ph.D. program with credit for a previous Master's Degree in School Psychology can complete all requirements for the Ph.D. in four years from the first semester of enrollment.

 Program and department policy allows students a maximum of seven years from the date of initial matriculation to complete all requirements for the Ph.D. degree.
-Failure to complete program requirements within this time frame results in automatic dismissal from the program and the department.
-If exceptional circumstances have precluded program completion within the seven year time limit, a student and his/her faculty adviser may jointly appeal in writing to the School Psychology Committee for up to a one year extension.
+Students entering the doctoral program with a Master's Degree or students only seeking a Master's Degree/certification as a school psychologist have a maximum of 5 years to complete requirements for respective degrees.
+Failure to complete program requirements within this time frame can result in dismissal from the program and the department.
+Additionally, students exceeding deadlines will be required to enroll for 9 semester hours each semester until degree requirements are completed.
+If exceptional circumstances have precluded program completion within the seven year time limit, a student and his/her faculty adviser may jointly appeal in writing to the School Psychology Committee for a one year extension.

-Students who need to discontinue their studies for one or more semesters (fall and spring) may file a Request for Leave of Absence form with the department chairperson.
-Subject to the approval of the Dean of the Graduate School, such requests may be granted for a variety of reasons.
+Leaves of Absence: Students who need to discontinue their studies for one or more semesters (fall and spring) may file a Request for Leave of Absence form with the department chairperson.
+Subject to the approval of the Dean of the Graduate School, such requests may be granted for up to one year for a variety of reasons.
 It should be noted that time spent on an approved leave of absence is not counted against students in terms of the time limits for the program.